Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 This is where Brexit made the biggest practical difference for UK cruisers.
 Before 2021, British passport holders were EU citizens and could move freely through Schengen countries with no time limits.
 That is no longer the case.
 UK passport holders are now treated as third-country nationals under the Schengen Agreement, which means you are subject to the 90/180-day rule: you can spend a maximum of 90 days in the Schengen Area within any rolling 180-day period.

-It is also worth noting that not all popular Mediterranean cruise destinations are in the Schengen Area.
+It is also useful to know that not all popular Mediterranean cruise destinations are in the Schengen Area.
 Croatia joined Schengen in January 2023, so it now counts.
-But Montenegro, Albania, Egypt, Turkey, and Morocco are all outside Schengen : days spent in those countries do not count towards your 90-day limit.
+But Montenegro, Albania, Egypt, Turkey, and Morocco are all outside Schengen: days spent in those countries do not count towards your 90-day limit.
 Gibraltar, despite being British, is not in Schengen.
 You do not need a visa to visit any of these as a UK passport holder for short stays.

 Which Mediterranean ports are in Schengen?